nikspyratos/toybox/README.md

 #### Linux

 - [Valet Linux](https://cpriego.github.io/valet-linux/) OR install PHP manually.
-- Install your DB of choice locally
+- Install your DB of choice locally - [Takeout](https://github.com/tighten/takeout) supports both Redis and MySQL/MariaDB, so it can act as a DBNgin alternative for Linux.

 #### Windows